digitalshow/pcd-ddf-in-wpf/README.md

 Installing
 --
-You can use the provided installer for Windows or build the software yourself.
+There is no installer.
+Just download and extract the `pcd-ddf-in-wpf.zip` file and execute the .exe.
+Or build yourself.
 You will need the .NET Framework 4.5.

 Building
 --